-A significant amount of information is available through the IBIS Open Forum's archive of IBIS Summit materials.
+Of particular interest is the archive of materials presented at the regular IBIS Summits sponsored by the Open Forum.
 Topics include IBIS performance at multi-gigahertz speeds, advanced modeling techniques and power delivery simulation using IBIS.
 The archive indicies are available at: